mafiascum/forum-loader/README.md

 Note that, while the barebones sql template is included here, the data will be wiped out when you run tests -- only the schema will persist.
 You should write your own test fixtures if you need data inside your db tables.

 For more information on testing for phpbb extensions, visit https://area51.phpbb.com/docs/dev/3.2.x/extensions/tutorial_testing.html#

-# Run without Docker Compose
-Unless you have a good reason not to do so, the Docker Compose installation method is recommended over a manual install.

-## Running
-You will need to run a MySQL server (Or equivalent, such as MariaDB) and Apache2 with PHP.
-Unfortunately, because of the wide variety of possible scenarios there is no canonical guide for installation.

-In general, your setup must:
-- Include MySQL (Or equivalent), Apache 2, and PHP 5.6
-- Have mod_rewrite installed and enabled
-- Have the PHP extensions mysqli and gd installed and enabled
-- Include a cache directory that is writable by the Apache process
-- Include imagemagic and libpng-dev (Or equivalent)

-## Adding Config
-Simply add a `config.php` in this directory (It won't be committed, as it is in the `.gitignore`).
-See `config.php.docker` for an example.